 A doctor may prescribe anti-inflammatory medication e.g. ibuprofen to help reduce pain and inflammation.
-For severe cases they apply a plaster cast, although this is rare.
-If a sever tear to the tendon is diagnosed then this may require surgery.
+For severe cases, they apply a plaster cast, although this is rare.
+If a severe tear to the tendon is diagnosed then this may require surgery.

 Exercises for tibialis anterior tendinopathy

 Strengthening the tibialis anterior muscle must be done very gradually.
 As this is an overuse injury, going too hard at the strengthening exercises could make things worse again.
 The aim is to gradually increase the load on the tendon so it can cope with normal training demands.
 Repeated foot raises in a sitting position will work the tibialis anterior muscle.
-Probably a better exercise is resisted eccentric inversion (play video).
-The therapist moves the foot from an everted position to and inverted position whilst the patient attempts to resist the movement.
+Probably a better exercise is resisted eccentric inversion.
+The therapist moves the foot from an everted position to an inverted position whilst the patient attempts to resist the movement.